aijose/CarND-Advanced-Lane-Lines/project_report.md

 ### Pipeline (single images)

 To describe the pipeline, the images generated at each step will be provided.
-The results will be shown for the following image:
+The results will be generated for the following image:

 <p align="center">
 <img src="report_images/original_image.png" width="75%" alt>